 (6) Individual Augments (IA) outfitted through ECRC will be issued a set of uniforms determined by the billet to be filled.

 a.
-Basic components include brown cotton undershirt, black boot socks, blousing straps, Navy certified desert tan or brown brushless boots, 1 3/4-inch wide coyote brown nylon riggers belts with subdued black finished buckle, eight-point utility cap, unisex blouse (shirt) and trousers, service and name tapes.
+Basic components include brown cotton undershirt, black boot socks, blousing straps, Navy certified desert tan or brown rough-side out/brushless boots, 1 3/4-inch wide coyote brown nylon riggers belts with subdued black finished buckle, eight-point utility cap, unisex blouse (shirt) and trousers, service and name tapes.

 b.
 Prescribed components include matching pattern rain parka with slip on rank insignia; removable coyote brown fleece liner with slip on rank insignia, coyote brown fleece, coyote brown (100% Polyester Micro) Fleece and Navy blue wool knit watch cap.

 c.
-Optional components include 1 3/4-inch wide coyote brown one piece adjustable nylon webbing riggers belt with forged steel buckle, D-ring and hook and loop fastener, smooth black leather boots, brown or green boot socks, earmuffs (with outer garments only) earrings (gold ball for female E-7 and above and silver ball for female E6 and below), black leather gloves, sun hat, thermal underwear, matching pattern rain trousers and Navy approved hard hats.
+Optional components include NWU Type I black fleece liner, desert tan or coyote brown rough-side out, 1 3/4 inch wide coyote brown one piece adjustable nylon webbing riggers belt with forged steel buckle, 1 ¼ inch wide black cotton belt with silver clip and buckle for E1-E6 and 1 ¼ inch wide khaki cotton belt with gold clip and buckle for officers and chiefs D-ring and hook and loop fastener, brown, green or black boot socks, earmuffs (with outer garments only) earrings (gold ball for female E-7 and above and silver ball for female E6 and below), black leather gloves, sun hat, thermal underwear, matching pattern rain trousers and Navy approved hard hats.